Omnibus-Type/Jaldi/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

+**21 April 2015 (Jaldi Release Candidate v.1.006) Omnibus-Type**
+- Support of most of the consonants for half forms with a nukta, rakar forms, rakar forms with a nukta, half rakar forms, and half rakar forms with a nukta

 **13 April 2015 (Jaldi Release Candidate v.1.005) Omnibus-Type**
 - Changed semantic versioning to fit name tables records